finderseyes/upkit/docs/source/configuration-linkspec.md

 #### Overwriting parameters

-Given a configuration, its user-defined parameters can be overwriten at runtime by passing `-p name=value` to the `link` command.
+Given a configuration, its user-defined parameters can be overwriten at link-time by passing `-p param_name=param_value` to `link` command.
 This is particularly useful when you need to use the configuration file as a template for multiple Unity projects with slightly different parameters.
 For example, a configuration for multiple platforms may look like:

 ```yaml
 params: